Japan

 Once inside, it took a few minutes for us to understand that the castle for which we had just paid admission to visit did not exist.

 I cannot make this up.
 Japan seems to have a general fascination with building castles entirely out of wood in a painstaking and artisanal process, having the castle burn down, and then building it again.
 Old castles in Kyoto have burned down like seven times or something.
-This one was most recently rebuilt in TODO, lasted for TODO months, and then burned down again.
+This one had burned down four times, was recently rebuilt in 2019, lasted for nine months, and then burned down again.

 Now, guess what theyâre planning to do?
 Yep, you got it, theyâre going to build it again.